mridwan969/export-prediction/README.md

     Go to repository and confirm that the image has been connected to the repository.

-That's all the steps for deploying the Tensorflow API.
+That's all the steps for deploying the API.